Mattral/NOTE-Best-Practices-for-Computer-Vision/README.md

 Optimal batch size depends on your dataset and available hardware.
 Smaller batches can result in better convergence, while larger batches can make better use of parallelism.

 ### 3. Optimizers
-Experiment with optimizers like Adam, SGD, or RMSprop.
+Experimenting with optimizers like Adam, SGD, or RMSprop.
 Their performance can vary depending on the dataset and model architecture.

 ### 4. Cross-Validation
-Use cross-validation to evaluate model performance.
+Using cross-validation to evaluate model performance.
 It helps identify the best hyperparameters while providing a more robust estimate of model performance.

 ## Fine-Tuning